scratchfoundation/scratch-link/Documentation/NetworkProtocol.md

 # Network Protocol

 This document describes the proposed communication protocol used by a Scratch Extension (or the extension framework) to communicate with the Scratch Device Manager (SDM).
+The SDM supports multiple types of peripheral; this document describes the portions of the protocol which are common across peripheral types.

 ## JSON-RPC 2.0